RafBartPes/athletic_sales_analysis/README.md

 Show the top 5 results.

-6. Determine the Week with the Most Women's Athletic Footwear Sales - using pivot table and groupby
+## Determine the Week with the Most Women's Athletic Footwear Sales - using pivot table and groupby

-# Resample the pivot table into weekly bins, and get the total sales for each week.
+Resample the pivot table into weekly bins, and get the total sales for each week

-# Sort the resampled pivot table in ascending order on "Total Sales".
+Sort the resampled pivot table in ascending order on "Total Sales"